kubernetes-sigs/krew/site/content/docs/user-guide/setup/install.md

     )
     ```

-1. Add the `$HOME/.krew/bin` directory to your PATH environment variable.
+3. Add the `$HOME/.krew/bin` directory to your PATH environment variable.
 To do
    this, update your `.bashrc` or `.zshrc` file and append the following line:

      ```sh
      export PATH="${KREW_ROOT:-$HOME/.krew}/bin:$PATH"
      ```

-   and restart your shell.
+4. Reload your profile and you're done:

+     ```sh
+       source .profile
+     ```

-1. Run `kubectl krew` to check the installation.
+5. Run `kubectl krew` to check the installation.

 #### Fish shell {#fish}

 1. Make sure that `git` is installed.
-1. Run this command in your terminal to download and install `krew`:
+2. Run this command in your terminal to download and install `krew`:

     ```fish
     begin